Kurunotchi/Kurunotchi/README.md

 ## 🎓 Teaching & Mentorship

-As an **Instructor for the BSECE program at Fullbright College**, I:
+As an **Instructor for the BSECE program at Fullbright College**, Inc:
 - Deliver instruction in embedded systems design, PCB development (EasyEDA), and circuit simulation (Multisim)
 - Supervise capstone projects that integrate hardware, software, and mechanical design
 - Incorporate 3D design (Fusion 360, Blender) into the electronics engineering curriculum